carblue/acos5/README.md

 2. Install the Rust compiler and cargo build manager (it's bundled) from [Rust, cargo](https://www.rust-lang.org/tools/install "https://www.rust-lang.org/tools/install")<br>
 (If those rust tools aren't required anymore, later uninstall with: rustup self uninstall)

 3. Build the driver acos5: `cargo build --release`.
-The binary will be built into directory target/release Towards OpenSC, the driver's name is acos5-external, in order to make it distinguishable from a quite useless acos5 internal driver, that existed in OpenSC troughout until version 0.19.0
+The binary will be built into directory target/release<br>
+   Towards OpenSC, the driver's name is acos5-external, in order to make it distinguishable from a quite useless acos5 internal driver, that existed in OpenSC throughout until version 0.19.0

-4. Adapt opensc.conf.
+4. Adapt opensc.conf (see below).
 Also, in the beginning, switch on logging by a setting `debug=3;`<br>
    If all the above went well, the log file will have an entry within it's first 4 lines, reporting: "load_dynamic_driver: successfully loaded card driver 'acos5-external'".<br>
    Check that by reissuing: `opensc-tool --info`<br>
    The last command should have successfully loaded card driver 'acos5-external', but it didn't yet use it.
 The next will do so (and also check for disallowed duplicate file ids):<br>